Business Categories Reports Podcasts Events Awards Webinars

 Danielle Cohen-Shohet’s background in tech, finance, and the beauty industry inspired her to start GlossGenius in 2016—one of the largest vertical software-embedded payments companies, enabling service professionals to instantly integrate everything entrepreneurs need to run their businesses better.
 Her determination enables and inspires tens of thousands of underrepresented business owners.

-Danielle's inspiration for GlossGenius came while working at Goldman Sachs and doing makeup artistry on the side as a passion.
+Danielle's inspiration for GlossGenius came while studying at Princeton and doing makeup artistry on the side as a passion.
 She experienced the pain points of managing a small business while engaging with clients and recognized this was a struggle many others go through every day.
 Given the passion she had for the industry and the gap she saw in vertical-focused business management in the self-care services industry, Danielle taught herself how to code and set out to change things for everyone.

 Danielle is both the business and technical founder of GlossGenius and coded the first version of her product.
 She’s an excellent example for women, showcasing how they can be leaders in industries typically dominated by men.
 She leveraged her finance skills along with her self-taught programming ability to create what has now become a leading solution in this space.